 Optimat - research project about optimizing and improving school meals

 The Swedish school meal scheme offers a unique opportunity to foster healthy and sustainable dietary habits among the younger generation.
-This 4-year research project started in October 2016.
+This 5-year research project started in October 2016 and ends in December 2021.
 It is led by researchers at Karolinska Institutet and is financed by the Swedish Research Council Formas.

 The aim of the project is to develop a holistic model for designing health-promoting, affordable, and socially acceptable school meal plans optimized for environmental sustainability (greenhouse gas emissions) and to test the applicability in practice.